 In addition, 10 lucky homeowners will have the chance to volunteer to have a residential storage system (20-kWh) installed in their homes and possibly solar.
 The selected volunteers will also receive a free energy efficiency audit of their home to identify turn-key energy efficiency upgrade opportunities that will be packaged, delivered and funded through the Town of Berwick’s PACE program (www.berwickenergy.ca).

 Interested homeowners can sign up to be included in the selection lottery using the link below.
-The selection process is planned to be wrapped up by the end of August 2019 so don’t wait to get your name on the list and miss the opportunity to help shape the future of Berwick’s electric grid.
+The selection process is planned to be wrapped up by mid September 2019 so don’t wait to get your name on the list and miss the opportunity to help shape the future of Berwick’s electric grid.
+Deadline for volunteer applications is noon on Sept.8th, there will be a public information session on September the 4th at 6pm at the Berwick Town Hall.

 The ultimate goal of the Alba Nova pilot project is to increase Berwick Electric’s capacity to take on more renewable energy generation, reduce the annual demand cost paid to Nova Scotia Power through peak shaving and to ramp up energy efficiency and drive down green house gas emissions in the Town of Berwick.